 † Recommended by some physicians.

-Fe = iron; FSH = follicle-stimulating hormone; GnRH = gonadotropin-releasing hormone; LH = luteinizing hormone.
+CT = computed tomography; Fe = iron; FSH = follicle-stimulating hormone; GnRH = gonadotropin-releasing hormone; LH = luteinizing hormone; MRI = magnetic resonance imaging.

 Evaluation of secondary hypogonadism

-Because any systemic illness can temporarily decrease levels of testosterone, follicle-stimulating hormone (FSH), and luteinizing hormone (LH), secondary hypogonadism should be confirmed by measuring these levels again at least 4 weeks after resolution of the systemic illness.
-To confirm secondary hypogonadism in adolescents, the gonadotropin-releasing hormone (GnRH) stimulation test may be considered.
+Because any systemic illness can temporarily decrease levels of testosterone, FSH, and LH, secondary hypogonadism should be confirmed by measuring these levels again at least 4 weeks after resolution of the systemic illness.
+To confirm secondary hypogonadism in adolescents, the GnRH stimulation test may be considered.
 If levels of FSH and LH increase in response to IV GnRH, puberty is simply delayed.
 If levels do not increase, true hypogonadism is likely.